vicanso/vicanso.github.io/pingap-en-src/docs/plugin.md

 - `category`: Plugin type, used to distinguish what form of plugin it is
 - `step`: Plugin execution timing, choose timing based on needs, different plugins have different choices
 - `handle_request`: Plugin's pre-forwarding execution logic.
-If returns `Ok(Some(HttpResponse))`, indicates request is complete, won't forward to upstream, and will transmit response to client
+If returns `Ok((true, Some(HttpResponse)))`, indicates request is complete, won't forward to upstream, and will transmit response to client
 - `handle_response`: Plugin's pre-response execution logic.
-If returns `Ok(Some(Bytes))`, indicates response data should be rewritten
+If returns `Ok(bool)`, that means the plugin is executed successful.

 ## Stats Performance Monitoring Plugin